motacartmar/passwd_encrypt/README.md

 ## Getting Started

-You just need to install python3, and run passwd_encrypt.py Choose a .txt file and the mode('Encrypt' : 'Decrypt'), set a password and hit the green button After that you can save any .txt file safest
+You just need to install python3, and run passwd_encrypt.py Choose a .txt file and the mode('Encrypt' : 'Decrypt'), set a password and hit the green button.
+After that you can save any .txt file safest.
-To decrypt is the same method, but you need to put exactly same password to decrypt the file
+To decrypt is the same method, but you need to put exactly same password to decrypt the file.

 ### Prerequisites